circadianmentalhealth/circadian-data-standards/README - Templates/4 - Studied Subject - Fungi/Neurospora.md

 > Description of biological entity that was monitored / measured/ experimented on.
 > Typical content will have information about:
  - Species;
- - Genotypes/ lines used
+ - List of genotypes/ strains used
-     - include designations (e.g., *wt*, *mutant_name*) and unique identifiers when applicable
+     - include designations (e.g., *wt*, *mutant_name*) and unique identifiers when applicable.
+     - describe the strain (e.g., period defect KO).
- - Provenance of animals and lines.
-If new lines were generated, describe how this was done (e.g., generation of new knockout lines)
+     - Include the provenance of strains.
+If new strains were generated, describe how this was done.
- - Age / developmental stage range used- *for standard zebrafish developmental stages* look [here](https://bioportal.bioontology.org/ontologies/ZFS?p=classes);
- - How eggs were obtained
- - Sex;
- - If experiments were done in vivo / Ex vivo / In vitro;
- - Sample type collected: Whole fish / organ / tissues/ cells / extracts.
- - Number of animals studied

-## Husbandry
+## Growth conditions
-> Describe the conditions where the animals were grown.
+> Describe the growth conditions.
 > Differentiate Control condition from Treatment conditions when applicable.
-> Differentiate embryo and adult fish conditions when applicable.
+> Differentiate growth conditions for vegetative growth, inoculation and colony isolation when applicable
 > Typical descriptions will include:
-  - Feeding: type of diet / food availability / time when food was offered
+  - Liquid/ solid media
-  - Housing:
+  - Culture medium used
-    - Tank description including water volume.
-Include a link to commercial tanks where applicable.
-    - Number of individuals per container (e.g., embryo density per petri dish or number of adult fish per tank)
-    - Water quality/ treatment (e.g., dechlorinated, salt content, anti-fungal treatment, oxygenation)
-    - Water pH, temperature, conductivity
+  - Supplementation of culture medium including its concentration and source of chemicals.
+E.g.,: 2% glucose (CAS 50-99-7, Sigma-Aldrich) and  200 μg/ml hygromycin B (CAS 31282-04-9, ThermoFischer).
-    - Frequency of water change
+  - Volume of growth medium
+  - Growth temperature
+  - Incubation time
+  - Incubator used (e.g., Percival)
-  - Entrainment: add light/dark cycles where fish were entrained and the light intensity and light type when applicable.
+  - Entrainment: add light/dark cycles and temperature where cultures were entrained and the light intensity when applicable.
+  - Light/dark conditions and temperature during analysis if different from entraining

 ## Experimental design and conditions
 > Here you will describe your experimental design.
-For example, if fish were divided in different groups and the treatments applied to which group.
-Describe the control group.
-> For *standards in Zebrafish experimental conditions*, please look [here](https://bioportal.bioontology.org/ontologies/ZECO?p=classes)

-> For any type of measurement, describe the animals that were selected for analysis and the number of samples.
+> For any type of measurement, cite the strains used for analysis and the number of replicates used.
 > If necessary, include separate README files for each experiment type (measured data type).
-For example, a separate README file for Imaging experiments and a separate README file for gene expression experiments.
+For example, a separate README file for Luciferase assay and a separate README file for RNA sequencing.
 > Describe measured techniques and the measured data.
 Some suggestions are described next.
 Feel free to include new sections or delete sections that are not applicable to your work:

 ### Treatments / Stimuli
 > Describe any specific treatment or stimuli applied.
 For example:
   - light or dark pulse stimulus;
   - heat or cold stimulus;
-  - UV stimulus
-  - mechanical disturbance stimulus;
-  - phase-shifting;
-  - changes in feeding time or food type;
-  - social isolation
+  - starvation
-  - pharmacological treatments (drug name, concentration, brand and identifier number)
+  - chemical treatments (drug name, concentration, brand and identifier number)
   - timing and duration of interventions - **use Zeitgeber time (ZT)**

-### Live activity monitoring
+### Race tube assay
-> Describe the activity monitoring system.
-Typical descriptions include:
+> Describe the race tube assay.
-  - Developmental stage and sex of monitored animals, as well as growth conditions if different that what has been described before.
-  - Monitoring system used (e.g., infrared motion sensors, infrared camera, video recording, videotracking (ViewPoint ZebraBoxes), etc.)
-  - How data was recorded
+  - Race tube medium.
+  - Origin of inoculum.
-  - Duration of recording, and fish maintenance during recording
+  - Light/ dark and temperature conditions during analysis.
-  - Software name and version used in activity data analysis

-### Spawning
-> Describe how spawning was analysed.
-  - describe any specific apparatus used (e.g., specific tanks used as spawning boxes).
-  - number of males and females involved and their developmental stage
+  - Duration of analysis and measurement frequency.
-  - water quality and temperature during analysis
-  - photoperiod (e.g., 14:10 light-dark cycles) and light intensity
-  - describe how spawning was recorded and how the eggs were counted (include any software used and its version)
+  - Describe how analysis was performed including any software and its version.

+### Luciferase assay
+> Describe the Luciferase assay.
+  - Plates used.
+  - Growth medium.
+  - Medium supplementation including Luciferin.
+Add concentration and provenance of chemicals (e.g., 25 μM firefly luciferin (LUCNA-300; Gold Biotechnology, St. Louis, MO).
+  - Origin of inoculum.
+  - Light/ dark and temperature conditions during experiment
+  - Equipment and software used for bioluminescence measurements
+  - Periodicity and duration of measurements (e.g., recordings were taken every 60 min over 5 days)

 ### Sample preparation
 > When the experiment involves euthanasia and sample preparation, include: